tskit-dev/tutorials/_sources/phylogen.md

 (sec_phylogen_multiple_trees)=
 ## Multiple trees

-Where {program}`tskit` really shines is when the ancestry of your dataset cannot be adequately represented by a single tree.
+{program}`Tskit` is particularly useful when the ancestry of your dataset cannot be adequately represented by a single tree.
 This is a pervasive issue in genomes (even from different species) that have undergone recombination in the past.
 The resulting series of {ref}`local trees<sec_what_is_local_trees>` along a genome are highly correlated